-Written by Ryan on Wednesday the 19th of September 2018.
+Written by Active Minds on Wednesday the 19th of September 2018.

 If you or a loved one has been recently diagnosed with dementia, then you may have started to become aware of the term ‘Memory Café’ but are unsure what one of these actually entails?